allmyles/allmyles-docs/php-sdk.rst

         :php:meth:`Curl\\Response::get()` on this returns an array of :php:class:`Hotels\\Hotel` objects.

+  .. php:method:: searchCar($parameters[, $session = null])

+      Sends a car search request to the Allmyles API.

+      :param mixed $parameters: This should be either a :php:class:`Cars\\SearchQuery` object, or an associative array
+          containing the raw data to be sent off based on the :ref:`Car_Search` API docs.
+      :param string $session: If you want to manually set the session cookie for the workflow, specify it here.
+The SDK automatically handles sessions, though, so feel free to leave this out.

+      :returns: A :php:class:`Curl\\Response` object.
+Calling
+        :php:meth:`Curl\\Response::get()` on this returns an array of :php:class:`Cars\\Car` objects.

   .. php:method:: searchLocations($parameters[, $session = null])

       Sends a masterdata search request to the Allmyles API.